Nonpartisan League: Rise to power in North Dakota

 Proposing that the state of North Dakota create its own bank, warehouses, and factories, the League was supported by a populist groundswell.
 It ran its slate as Republican Party candidates in the 1916 elections.
 In the gubernatorial election, farmer Lynn Frazier won with 79% of the vote.
 In 1917, John Miller Baer won a special election for the United States House of Representatives.
 In the 1918 elections, the NPL won full control of both houses of the state legislature.

 The League politicians enacted a significant portion of its previous election platform.
 It established state-run agricultural enterprises such as the North Dakota Mill and Elevator, the Bank of North Dakota, and a state-owned railroad.
 The legislature also passed a statewide graduated income tax, which distinguished between earned and unearned income, authorized a state hail insurance fund, and established a workmen's compensation fund that assessed employers.
 The NPL also set up a Home Building Association, to aid people in financing and building houses.

 During World War I, Townley demanded the "conscription of wealth", blaming "big-bellied, red-necked plutocrats" for the war.
 He and fellow party leader William Lemke received support for the League from isolationist German-Americans.

+Depression and decline

-However, the NPL's success was short-lived, as a drop in commodity prices at the close of the war, together with a drought, caused an agricultural depression.
+The NPL's success was short-lived.
+After the war ended, commodity prices dropped and the West was struck by a drought.
+This caused an agricultural depression.

-Decline

 As a result of the depression, the new state-owned industries ran into financial trouble, and the private banking industry, smarting from the loss of its influence in Bismarck, rebuffed the NPL when it tried to raise money through state-issued bonds.
 The industry said that the state bank and elevator were "theoretical experiments" that might easily fail.
 Moreover, the NPL's lack of governing experience led to perceived infighting and corruption.
 Newspapers and business groups portrayed the NPL as inept and disastrous for the state's future.

-In 1918, opponents of the NPL formed the Independent Voters Association.
+In 1918, opponents of the NPL formed the Independent Voters Association (IVA).
 In 1921, the IVA organized a recall election which successfully recalled Frazier as governor.
 Frazier lost the recall election by a margin of 1.8%, becoming the first U.S. state governor to be recalled.
 However, a year later he was elected in the 1922 United States Senate election in North Dakota, serving until 1940.

+The 1920s were economically difficult for farmers, and the NPL's popularity receded.
+By 1922, the NPL had retreated from all other states to just North Dakota.